cdapio/cdap/cdap-docs/admin-manual/source/upgrading/packages.rst

    the *cdap* user *ADMIN* privileges on all existing CDAP namespaces. **Note:** the *ADMIN* privilege does not give the *cdap* user *READ* or *WRITE* privileges on the namespaces.
    As these are temporary grants required only for the purpose of running the upgrade tool, once the upgrade is complete, these grants can be revoked.
+(Alternatively, you can disable authorization before running the upgrade tool and then re-enable it after the upgrade is completed.
+   See the :ref:`Administration Manual: Authorization <admin-authorization>` for details.)

 #.
 Stop all CDAP processes::